Chickenpox

 - Highly infectious.3

-- Rash of red spots, that become intensely itchy after 12-14 hours and turns into a fluid filled blister that crusts over and falls off naturally, 1 – 2 weeks later.2
+- Rash of red spots that become intensely itchy after 12-14 hours and subsequently turn into a fluid-filled blister that crusts over and falls off naturally, 1 – 2 weeks later.2

-- The spots are most likely to appear on the face, ears, scalp, arms, under arms, legs, chest, and stomach.
+- The spots are most likely to appear on the following areas: The face, ears, scalp, arms, under arms, legs, chest, and stomach.
 2

-- Most children recover with no lasting effects 2
+- Nevertheless, Most children recover with no lasting effects 2

-- Please consult a doctor if the skin surrounding the blisters become red and painful or if your child starts to get pain in the chest or have difficulty breathing.
+- Please consult a doctor if any of the following occurs: Firstly - if the skin surrounding the blisters becomes red and painful.
+Secondly - if your child starts to get pains in the chest.
+Thirdly - if your child starts having difficulty breathing.
 2

 Pregnant women:

-- Can cause miscarriage, congenital varicella syndrome/ neonatal varicella.
+- Can cause the following: Miscarriage, congenital varicella syndrome/ neonatal varicella.

 - If a pregnant woman contracts chickenpox 7 days before or after giving birth, it can lead to serious type of chicken pox in the newborn baby and can be fatal.2